 The Vancouver Block Watch program started in 1989, and is managed and maintained by an civilian coordinator and

 one police officer.
 The current officer assigned is Cst.
 Dave Krenz.

 In 2009, Block Watch celebrated its 20th year as a VPD community-based crime prevention program.
-The program currently has approximately 594 active blocks participating, including 1,000 captains and co-captains
+The program currently has over 600 participating groups, including 1,100 captains and co-captains,

 monitoring the individual neighbourhood Block Watch programs.
 Including all of the participating households that each team has recruited,

 that's an additional 15,600 extra pairs of trained eyes and ears

 Why Join or Start a Block Watch Team?